Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

-The proximity of dSphs to their pericenter could be caused by biases, i.e., that we preferentially detect nearby dSphs more likely to be close to their pericenters, and this at the cost of missing a population of faint dwarfs that would lie at larger distance, e.g., beyond 100 kpc \citep{fritz18Gaia}.
-To test the possibility of missing non-detected ultra faint dwarfs, we have built 'volume-complete samples' of dSphs, i.e., samples including only the dwarfs that could be detected within a given volume, independently or their actual distances.
-We have made use of the detectability study of \citet{drlica-wagner20Milky} and have applied their Equation 2 for estimating the ($M_{V}$, $r_\mathrm{half}$) range to which dSphs can be observed.
-It leads to volume-complete samples of 26 (24) dSphs that can be observed up to the whole volume defined by the distance slices of 90.5 (181) kpc, respectively (see \citealt{drlica-wagner20Milky}'s Table 5 and Fig. 6).Membership to the two sub-samples are tabulated in the last column of Table~\ref{tab:VPOS2}, and V-absolute magnitude and $r_{half}$ values used to define the dSph detectability have been taken from \citet{Simon2019}.\\
+The proximity of dwarf galaxies to their pericenter could be caused by biases, i.e., that we preferentially detect nearby dwarf galaxies more likely to be close to their pericenters, and this at the cost of missing a population of faint dwarfs that would lie at larger distance, e.g., beyond 100 kpc \citep{fritz18Gaia}.
+To test the possibility of missing non-detected ultra faint dwarfs, we have built 'volume-complete samples' of dwarf galaxies, i.e., samples including only the dwarfs that could be detected within a given volume, independently or their actual distances.
+We have made use of the detectability study of \citet{drlica-wagner20Milky} and have applied their Equation 2 for estimating the ($M_{V}$, $r_\mathrm{half}$) range to which dwarf galaxies can be observed.
+It leads to volume-complete samples of 26 ( 23) dwarf galaxies that can be observed up to the whole volume defined by the distance slices of 90.5 (181) kpc, respectively (see \citealt{drlica-wagner20Milky}'s Table 5 and Fig. 6).
+Membership to the two sub-samples are tabulated in the last column of Table~\ref{tab:VPOS2}, and V-absolute magnitude and $r_{half}$ values used to define the dwarf galaxy detectability have been taken from \citet{Simon2019}.\\

-Figure~\ref{fig:prob_peri} presents the the cumulative probability of having an excess of dSph locations near the pericenter, assuming they are satellites of the MW modeled with $PNFW$ (green curve, see Table~\ref{tab:halo}) and with the $PE_{HM}$ (red curve, highest mass).
-As expected (see also \citealt{fritz18Gaia}), the higher the MW mass, the more likely is the satellite hypothesis for dSphs as it is illustrated in Figure~\ref{fig:r_v}.
-Gaia EDR3 provides sufficiently accurate orbits and pericenter to gather samples of 26 and 24 dSphs that are essentially complete in the sense that all included dSphs can be seen in the whole considered small ($\sim$ 100 kpc) and large ($\sim$ 200 kpc) volume, respectively.
+Figure~\ref{fig:prob_peri} presents the the cumulative probability of having an excess of dwarf galaxy locations near the pericenter, assuming they are satellites of the MW modeled with $PNFW$ (green curve, see Table~\ref{tab:halo}) and with the $PE_{HM}$ (red curve, highest mass).
+As expected (see also \citealt{fritz18Gaia}), the higher the MW mass, the more likely is the satellite hypothesis for dwarf galaxies as it is illustrated in Figure~\ref{fig:r_v}.
+Gaia EDR3 provides sufficiently accurate orbits and pericenter to gather samples of 26 and 23 dwarf galaxies that are essentially complete in the sense that all included dwarf galaxies can be seen in the whole considered small ($\sim$ 100 kpc) and large ($\sim$ 200 kpc) volume, respectively.
 Furthermore, this allows us to test the hypothesis of missing ultra-faint dwarfs that would lie at apocenter and then that have supposedly not been detected yet \citep{fritz18Gaia}. \\